IELTS Cue Card Sample 194 - Describe a wild animal from your country

 and explain how you feel about this animal.

 Tiger is a wild animal which is very common in our country.
 It is the largest animal of the cat species and they grow up quite large.
-It can grow up to 11 feet and can weight more than 300 kg.
+It can grow up to 11 feet and can weigh more than 300 kg.
 Tigers generally live about 25 years and they require a large habitat area that supports their prey requirements.

 Most of the tigers of the world are found in the widely are across Asia, Turkey and Russia.
 The most recognisable feature of a tiger is its dark vertical stripes on reddish-orange fur with a lighter underside.
 They have got a big head and sharp teeth claws.
 It is a carnival animal that mostly depends on the meat of other animals.
 The largest number of tigers can be found in India and the total subspecies and the numbers of tigers are decreasing over time.
 Tigers are good swimmers and are often found crossing rivers and lakes in heavy tides.